paw7/css-exercises/foundations/intro-to-css/02-class-id-selectors/README.md

 ### Self Check
 - Do the odd numbered `p` elements share a class?
+  - The odd-numbered `p` elements all share a `<p class="odd">` in `index.html` and `.odd` in `style.css`
 - Do the even numbered `div` elements have unique IDs?
+  - The second `div` element is `<div id ="two">` while the fourth is `<div id="four">`
 - Does the Number 3 element have multiple classes?
+  - The number three element has `<p class="odd adjust-font-size">` to indicate an odd numbered element with a class of `odd` and a class of `adjust-font-size`.
+The fourth element includes `<div id = "four" class="adjust-font-size">`.
+It should be noted that "adjust-font-size can be added to an element's class as in the number 3 element in addition to the word "odd", or be a standalone class as in the fourth element.
+Since bother the third and fourth elements are 24px, they both include the same adjust-font-size mentioned in class so will both end up with 24px.